 If I dig my heels in and continue to believe this thought, how will it impact my relationship(s)?

 Does believing this distortion help or harm my depression, confidence, self-worth, anxiety, etc.?

-Challenging your cognitive distortions does take practice and patience, but I guarantee that your life will become so much better as you take control of your thoughts instead of allowing them to control you.
+Challenging your cognitive distortions does take practice and patience, but research shows that your life will become so much better as you take control of your thoughts instead of allowing them to control you.

-If you or someone you know are having trouble with negative thinking patterns, reach our to your EFAP for support.
-You can access individual counselling which can help you to identify automatic negative thinking which may be impacting your self-esteem or mental health.
+If you or someone you know has trouble with negative thinking patterns, reach out to your EFAP for support.
+The EFAP offers personal counselling, which can help you identify automatic negative thinking that may impact your self-esteem or mental health.

 David Burns’ book Feeling great: the revolutionary new treatment for depression and anxiety

 Worksheet to help you identify which distortion has you feeling stuck here.

 A 5-minute video “How to stop cognitive distortions here.